nateKlaux/Naviga.Docs/Solicitor Concierge/configure_users.md

 3. Enter a name for the sales team (typically the vendor's name), then select the platform the team will be using.
 4. Select the **divisions** box, then double-click or drag to add divisions the team will use.
 4. Select the **Offer Groups** box, then double-click or drag to add Offer Groups the team will use.
-5. (Optionally, if you've already created team members, you can add them to the team by by selecting the **team members** box.)
+5. (Optionally, if you've already created team members, you can add them to the team by selecting the **team members** box.)
 6. Fill in any contact or bank account information and select **save**.

 #### Create a team member